tale-toul/Harbor/terraform/Readme.md

 #### Resource destruction

-When the VPC is no longer needed you can remove it using the command:
+When the resources are no longer needed, you can remove them with the following command:

 ```shell
  # terraform destroy